Warning to Men: Erection Drugs Just Might Kill You

 After approval, with increased use, new side effects turn up regularly.
 As a result, within five years of drug approvals, the FDA insists that manufacturers expand the side effects and warnings sections of their package inserts for half of new drugs.
 Erection medications’ official list of side effects has been updated several times as new side effects have turned up.

 In 1998, soon after Viagra’s release triggered a worldwide stampede, the bodies started dropping.
-Turned out that the combination of Viagra and nitrate medication—notably nitroglycerin for treatment of angina—caused a rapid, potentially fatal drop in blood pressure.
+Turned out that the combination of Viagra and nitrate medication—most notably nitroglycerin for treatment of angina—caused a rapid, potentially fatal drop in blood pressure.

 26,451 Adverse Events